Can I Build ADU in Anaheim, CA? (2026)

 ADU Rules in Anaheim

 ADU Rules in Anaheim: Detached ADU max size: 1200 sq ft.
-Attached ADU max size: 50% of primary dwelling up to 1200 sqft.
+Attached ADU max size: 50 percent of the existing primary dwelling.
 Junior ADU (JADU): up to 500 sq ft, within existing structure.
 Setbacks: 4 ft side, 4 ft rear.
-Owner-occupancy: Owner-occupancy requirement eliminated statewide January 1, 2020 per AB 68.
-Anaheim removed local owner-occupancy requirement.
-Neither the primary dwelling nor the ADU must be owner-occupied..
+Owner-occupancy: No additional standards, other than those provided in Section 66314, shall be used or imposed, including an owner-occupant requirement..
 State preemption applies: CA law requires Anaheim to approve compliant ADUs by right.

 Costs & Fees